arfc/moltres/README.md

 Moltres relies on the MOOSE framework.
 We suggest that users install the MOOSE environment using Conda Packages by following the instructions in the `Install MOOSE Conda Packages` section of https://mooseframework.inl.gov/getting_started/installation/conda.html/.
+Since the Moltres repository contains MOOSE and Squirrel as Git submodules, there is no need to clone MOOSE into a separate directory.
 After that, the user can install Moltres by running the following commands in a shell after changing into the directory holding your MOOSE directory (perhaps `~/projects`):